-Use this timeline to read about all significant events or use the titles below it to read a brief version of our history by decade.
+You can use this timeline to read about all significant events or continue reading below for a brief version of our history.

 The organisation itself began life as a group of lads from a local youth group, the Port Sunlight Boys’ Club.

 They set about brightening the days of patients at Clatterbridge General Hospital by playing them songs from a portable record player.

 So popular was this idea, that it soon became possible to buy permanent gramophones and “broadcast” the songs back to the patients from a purpose-built studio within the hospital.

 By the early 1960s, the new radio station was broadcasting a number of programmes every week.
 One of those, Sunday Spin, became a milestone in musical history.
 The presenter, Monty Lister, became one of the UK’s first celebrity interviewers.